• Home

 The raison d'etre of the Goldendale Observatory was getting away from light pollution.

-The business and political interests who originally desired an observatory for Goldendale pledged to protect it from light pollution in order to be given its massive telescope.
-They then could solicit federal funds to build an observatory for it.
-Over the past four decades they've gotten many millions of Washington taxpayer dollars to maintain, run, and upgrade it, and generous other public funds and grants promoting tourism related to the presence of the Observatory - greatly benefitting from it.
+The business and political interests who originally desired an observatory for Goldendale pledged to protect it from light pollution in order to be given its massive and valuable telescope.
+They then could solicit a federal grant to build an observatory for it.
+Over the past four decades they've gotten many millions of Washington taxpayer dollars to maintain, run, and upgrade it, and generous other public funds and grants promoting tourism related to the presence of the Observatory - greatly benefitting from it: According to the Goldendale Chamber of Commerce, local businesses realize over five million dollars a year from the tourism generated by the Goldendale Observatory.

-But they won't lift a finger or spend a dime to educate or inform the public about light pollution or their lighting codes promised to protect the Observatory - and some if not most of the business and political interests benefitting from the Observatory apparently are opposed to applying the lighting codes needed to protect it.
+The business and political interests benefitting from the Observatory are opposed to applying and enforcing the lighting codes needed to protect it.
 A spinally infirm Washington State Parks doesn't want to rock the boat by holding Goldendale and Klickitat County accountable to their promises and long-standing codified Observatory protections.

-The deterioration of the night sky of the Goldendale Observatory State Park, which they all just pretend to value, will therefore continue to be ignored and become worse year after year without end.
+The deterioration of the night sky of the Goldendale Observatory State Park, which they all pretend to value and give lip service to, will continue to become worse year after year without end - just as it has everywhere else that doesn't proactively protect the night sky.

 They really would be just as happy to have an “amusement park” rather than an observatory to help “fill up hotel rooms and restaurant parking spaces.”
-Unfortunately, they couldn’t get massive donated roller coasters or Ferris wheels, Federal construction grants, or decades of Washington State taxpayer operating funds and millions of Washington State taxpayer capital improvement dollars to foot the bill for that.
+Unfortunately, they couldn’t get massive donated roller coasters or Ferris wheels, federal government grants, or decades of Washington State taxpayer operating funds and millions of Washington State taxpayer capital improvement dollars to foot the bill for that.

 Let there be light.
 No need for conserving the natural night sky or reducing light pollution here.